 Tuesday, May 5th, 2020

 As a family, we eat really well.
 I am married to Krish, he’s super fit and he really isn’t bothered about food or eating.
 And… he married me – who wants to have a weekly plan of delicious meals, cooked from scratch, with lots of flavours, texture and colour.
-Then we have Sam, he is halfway between the two of us, likes his food but always prefers a healthy twist although he is known to eat out with his friends.
+Then we have Sam, he is halfway between the two of us, likes his food but always prefers a healthier twist although he is known to eat out with his friends.
 He loves a good, dirty burger and watches so many how-to videos on Instagram.
 He only needs to plant the seed and I am planning our next feast.

 At most of my events, I make what I call the Bhel Puri Salad, which traditionally is cold cooked chickpeas and potatoes with raw onion dressed in chutneys, finished with fine sev noodles.